- Advertisement -

 Phase 3:

 After formal certification, organizations are required to undergo annual surveillance audits to ensure continued compliance with ISO 27001.
-These audits are less rigorous than those conducted in Phase 2, but failure to comply with any of the requirements may result in revocation of your ISO 27001 certification prior to the stated expiration date.
+These audits are less rigorous than those conducted in Phase 2, but failure to comply with any of the requirements may result in revocation of your ISO 27001 certification before the stated expiration date.

 The Ultimate ISO 27001 Pricing Guide for Business Owners! – Sprinto